 Easter Island: Home to the silent sentinels of a long lost culture, this tiny island is located 2,300 miles west of Chiles in the Pacific Ocean and almost 1,200 miles from its nearest island neighbor.
 Learn about the ancient Rapa Nui culture that grew up in isolation.
 Where did these people come from and why did they carve more than 500 giant moai?
 Learn from key archaeologists.
 4-5 Days from $4,390 per person.
 Please contact ExpeditionTrips for details.

 Santiago City, Wine & Culinary Highlights: Take advantage of your proximity to Santiago to discover the culture, cuisine, and superb wine of this corner of the world.
 2 Days from $1,990 per person.
 Please contact ExpeditionTrips for details.

-Cabin accommodations aboard ship; one pre-voyage hotel night in Santiago; meals aboard the ship; shore excursions per the itinerary; transfers to and from group flights; bar tab (some premium beverages excluded) and crew gratuities; port charges; use of kayaks.
+Cabin accommodations aboard ship; one pre-voyage hotel night in Santiago; meals aboard the ship; shore excursions per the itinerary; bar tab onboard ship (some premium beverages excluded) and crew gratuities; port charges; use of kayaks.
 Subject to change without notice.

 Airfare; extensions; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as premium alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.